 3 Michelin Stars (very rare) - exceptional restaurant, worth a special journey

 We don’t have any hotels with three Michelin stars at the moment.
-But if you’re staying in the Three Valleys, book a table in La Bouitte, which gained its third star in 2015.
+But if you’re staying in the Three Valleys, book a table in La Bouitte, which gained its third star in 2015, or Le 1947 in Courchevel where Yannick Alléno has been highly praised for his contemporary cuisine.
 There’s also Flocons de Sel in Megeve, where Emmanuel Renaut has had three stars since 2012.

 2 Michelin Stars - excellent restaurant, worth a detour

 Hotel Trofana Royal - Paznauner Stube